kaisenlinux/manpages-dev/category/NetworkSecurity/comgt.md

                       Print Version information.

             -x
                       for  internal and external scripts, any reference to 115200 baud is converted to 57600.
-This is useful for data cards that don't like 115200 baud such as the GlobeTrotter EDGE.
+This is useful for data cards that don't like 115200 baud such as the GlobeTrot‐ ter EDGE.

 DESCRIPTION
        comgt is a scripting language interpreter useful for establishing communications on serial lines and through PCMCIA modems as well as GPRS and 3G datacards.